Survivors – Corn Dolly

 It’s a pleasant surprise to see a blossoming romance between Jenny and Greg.
 I like that she asks him for a hug in the tent.
 Greg seems so stoic and, lest we forget, like many others he’s been a widower in mourning.
 With the new world full of loners, how long has it been since many of them had something so simple and comforting as a hug?
 It does just seem like Jenny has had enough and that hug could be purely platonic, but there is clearly something more when they exchange a brief kiss while working at the farm.
 And in front of Mick!
 Who is slightly boggle-eyed.
 It’s therefore unsurprising later on when Greg decides to leave with Jenny.

-RELATED ► Blake's 7 - Breakdown
+RELATED ► Blake's 7 - Mission to Destiny

 Children of the future